tyayers/api-tester/README.md

-# Upstream TDD
+# API Tester
-A simple TDD unit testing framework for APIs and API proxy and management platforms.
+A simple TDD unit testing framework for APIs.

 ## Getting started
 1. You can use the public deployment at [https://tdd.upstr.dev](https://tdd.upstr.dev), or deploy or run your own version (see `2.deploy.sh` script to Google Cloud Run / Cloud Storage).